A Note on the Sum-Product Problem and the Convex Sumset Problem: Introduction

 Improvements due to this paper are almost entirely contained in the following lemmas, which are refinements of similar results appearing in previous literature.
 From the following lemmas, we employ standard methods, given by \cite{rudnev-stevens} and \cite{bloom}, to obtain the results above.

 Both lemmas involve projecting a set of ``rich'' elements in \(A\) to some ``popular'' elements in \(A-A\) or \(A+A\).
 To state these lemmas we need the following standard definitions.
-We call \(\delta_{A}(x) \) the representations of \(x\) as a difference in \(A\), so
+For any set \(S \subset \mathbb{R} \), we call \(\delta_{S}(x) \) the representations of \(x\) as a difference in \(S\), so